SSCHAcode/CellConstructor/UserGuide/developerguide.rst

 7. You can use openmp directives, but avoid importing the openmp library and use openmp subroutines, this breaks the compatibility if openmp is unavailable on the machine.

-8. Always add a test into the ``scripts/cellconstructor_test.py`` file of the new function you implemented.
+8. Always add a test file of the new function you implemented.
 In this way, if bugs are introduced in future, we will spot them immediately.

 Fortran is very good to program fast tasks, however, the fortran converted subroutines are not documented and the input is uncontrolled.
 This means that passing an array with wrong size or typing can result in a Segmentation Fault error.
 This is very annoying, as it can be very difficult to debug, especially if you are using a function written by someone else. **Each time you implement a fortran subroutine, write also the python parser**.